-- Supported professor and critical-race-theorist Derrick Bell at Harvard University in the late 1980s
+- Was a supporter of Critical Race Theory founder Derrick Bell at Harvard in the late 1980s

-- Was part of a three-judge panel that struck down a Texas law (in 2012) requiring voters to present photo identification at polling stations
+- Was part of a three-judge panel that struck down a Texas law (in 2012) requiring voters to present photo ID at polling stations

 - Was appointed by President Barack Obama to fill a vacancy on the U.S. District Court for the District of Columbia in 2013